 - The due date for payments and penalties if that deadline is breached

 - Information about the person in charge of repairs and maintenance

 After you create the lease, you, as a landlord, need to think about rental home insurance.
 That policy is also known as fire insurance, and it covers damage to the building structure, legal costs, and medical expenses.
 Mention to people that live in the house that the policy doesn’t include their personal belongings and that they should consider renters insurance.

 Hire a Professional Advisor to Help You Navigate the Whole Process

-If you are moving soon, and need to rent your estate, hiring a professional advisor to give you a hand would be smart.
-While you are packing and unpacking, they can do some of your grunt work.
+If you are planning your moving budget, checking the safety of your future neighborhood, and moving soon, and need to rent your estate, hiring a professional advisor to give you a hand would be smart.
+While you are considering all (dis)advantages of moving alone, house-hunting, trying to avoid relocation depression and common moving mistakes, deal with moving stress, tips and tricks for packing things like clothes and furniture, they can do some of your grunt work.
 Management companies not only collect the money for you, but they also take care of late fees and repairs and deal with evictions and early vacancies.

-Talk to real estate attorneys and accountants; you will want to ensure that everything is done by the law, and property rules.
+Talk to real estate attorneys and accountants before you determine the best time of the year to move out; you will want to ensure that everything is done by the law, and property rules.